Guilded-NET/Guilded-NET.github.io/guides/embeds.md

 These can be generally combined and does not necessarily be a style of how you use embeds.

-> Building methods are not fully complete and might change in the near future {: .warning}

 > Full reference of every property, constructor and method can be found [here](/references/Embed).
 {: .note}